ulsdevteam/pkp-emailIssueToc/README.md

 Install this as a "generic" plugin in OJS.
 The preferred installation method is through the Plugin Gallery.
 To install manually via the filesystem, extract the contents of this archive to a "emailIssueToc" directory under "plugins/generic" in your OJS root.
 To install via Git submodule, target that same directory path: `git submodule add https://github.com/shanu17/pkp-emailIssueToc plugins/generic/emailIssueToc` and `git submodule update --init --recursive plugins/generic/emailIssueToc`.
 Run the upgrade script to register this plugin, e.g.: `php tools/upgrade.php upgrade`

-Login as a Site Administrator and navigate to any context.
+Login as a Journal Manager and navigate to any context.
 Enable the plugin via Login -> Settings -> Website -> Plugins -> Email Issue TOC -> Enable.

 ## Author / License